Helm 4: the key improvements!

 Each modification to a field of an object is assigned an owner.
 You can inspect the owners of each field using kubectl get with the --show-managed-fields flag.

-Helm 4 is also expected to include, like kubectl, a --force-conflicts=false|true flag (defaulting to false) for the install, upgrade and rollback commands, to override conflicts if necessary.
-However, Helm 4 will not support two cases:
+Notably, Helm 4 introduces—similar to kubectl—a --force-conflicts=false|true flag (defaulting to false) for the install, upgrade, and rollback commands, allowing conflicts to be overridden when necessary.

 • multiple owners for a single Helm manifest: initially, there can only be one owner per manifest